tidota/misc-code/README.md

 # Miscellaneous Code

-As the title indicates, this is a chunk of (unorganized) pieces of code and notes regardless of programming languages.
+As the title indicates, this is a mashup of (unorganized) pieces of code and personal notes regardless of programming languages.